 Yuji Yamauchi

-I want to linger the aftertaste of the kelp in my mouth for a long time and enjoy it slowly with the fried kelp.
+I want to slowly savor the kombu-like umami in my mouth for a long time, perhaps with some fried kombu on the side.

 Brewer